 The process of supersedure, simple replacement of an ailing queen, involves the production of only 1-5 queen cells, sometimes but not always located near the centre of the brood nest.
 The surviving and newly mated daughter queen and mother, occasionally a total of three queensxii, may lay for an extended period, and is of fairly common occurrencexiii.

 Now and then a second supersedure queen may result in a small swarm being cast with a virgin queen but this is an aberrant outcome.
-That both a founding and a daughter queen may coexistxiv is likely attributable to the fact that the old queen not only has low venom titre, and a low propensity to sting and hence defend herselfxv, but also a weak pheromone signal, one that sometimes goes unrecognised by the young daughter queen.
-More often than not however the young queen prevails and the colony is returned to its single queen condition.
+That both a founding and a daughter queen may coexistxiv is likely attributable to the fact that the old queen not only has low venom titre, and a low propensity to sting and hence defend herselfxv, but also a a produces weak pheromone signal, one that sometimes goes unrecognised by the young daughter queen.
+More often than not, however, the young queen prevails and the colony is returned to its single queen condition.

 By 1921 reports of the presence of two queens in the one colony were so common that the editors of the British Bee Journal were prompted to exclaimxvi:

 It is quite possible that there had been two queens in the hive, a condition that has been prevalent this year, or beekeepers are becoming more observant.

 With supersedure, there is little or no interruption in the brood cycle and most often the old queen is lost either just before or just after the new queen is established.
 I have removed supersedure cells in colonies a number of times only to have them rebuild a few more cells on each occasion.
 For example Doolittlexiv, records: